RuiyangJu/RG-KCR/README.md

 * The output directory `./visual_crop` contains: (1) Cropped images of individual Kuzushiji characters, and (2) Visualization results of the original images overlaid with the predicted bounding boxes.

 ## :four: Kuzushiji Character Classification
+* The results of the ablation study are presented as follows:

   | Restoration | Top-1 Error | Top-5 Error |
   | :--: | :--: | :--: |
   |  | 93.45% | 97.46% |